 As hinted at earlier, Ray Quinn won the All-Star series of the show in 2014.
 We’ve already seen what he’s been up to since.

 Series 10 - Jake Quickenden

 After a four-year absence, Dancing on Ice returned in 2018 and the new series was won by Jake Quickenden.
 Quickenden is a modern-day reality star.
-He first hit our screens on X-Factor before going on to finish as runner up on I’m a Celebrity before he won Dancing on Ice in 2018.
-He now plays the role of Woody on Hollyoaks.
+He first hit our screens on The X-Factor before going on to finish as runner up on I’m a Celebrity.
+He now plays the role of Woody in Hollyoaks.

 Series 11 - James Jordan

-Professional ballroom dancer James Jordan had a slight advantage going into series 11 of Dancing on Ice and he made that count by winning last year’s series with partner Alexandra Schauman.
-He continues to dance and he was on our screens later in 2019, appearing on Celebrity Coach Trip alongside his wife Ola Jordan.
+Professional ballroom dancer James Jordan had a slight advantage going into series 11 of Dancing on Ice and he made that count by winning, along with partner Alexandra Schauman.
+He continues to dance and he was last seen on our screens late in 2019, appearing on Celebrity Coach Trip alongside his wife Ola Jordan.